01micko/desert-moon/Concept.md

 ### Concept

-We loves a starry moonlit night,
+We love a starry moonlit night,

 with the moon shining bright.